George Cohen: Personal life and death

-Born in Kensington, Cohen was brought up in Fulham, where his Irish-born mother, Catherine (née Gibbs), was a stores manager at the local Lots Road power station and his father, Louis (known as Harry) Cohen, was a gas fitter.
+Cohen was born and raised in Fulham, London, where his Irish-born mother, Catherine (née Gibbs), was a stores manager at the local Lots Road power station and his father, Louis (known as Harry) Cohen, was a gas fitter.
 Though of Jewish heritage on his father's side, with some of his family originally from Ukraine, he was brought up in the Church of England.
 He married his wife Daphne in 1962.
 They had two sons.

 He had a history of bowel cancer, being first diagnosed with the condition in 1976.
 He was ultimately declared cancer-free in 1990.

 His nephew Ben Cohen is an English former rugby union player and Rugby World Cup winner with England in 2003.

-Cohen died on 23 December 2022, at the age of 83.
-He was known as one of the few "greatest one-trophy wonders", winning solely a World Cup winner's medal in his career.
+Cohen died at home in Mayfield, East Sussex, on 23 December 2022, aged 83.
+He had recently suffered a stroke and also lived with chronic osteomyelitis He was known as one of the few "greatest one-trophy wonders", winning solely a World Cup winner's medal in his career.